bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

     S_2 = \{ 0, 5, 10 \}

-If we apply the :ref:`Sample Mean Formula <sample_mean_formula>` to **S_1**, we get,
+If we apply the :ref:`Sample Mean Formula <sample_mean_formula>` to :math:`S_1`, we get,

 .. math::

     \bar{x_1} = \frac{4 + 5 + 6}{3} = 5

-If we apply the :ref:`Sample Mean Formula <sample_mean_formula>` to **S_1**, we get,
+If we apply the :ref:`Sample Mean Formula <sample_mean_formula>` to :math:`S_2`, we get,

 .. math::

     \bar{x_2} = \frac{0 + 5 + 10}{3} = 5

 In both cases, we wind up with the same sample mean.
-If we summarizing these two samples of data to audience and the only information we gave them was the sample mean, they might erroneously conclude the samples were the same.
+If we are summarizing these two samples of data to an audience and the only information we gave them was the sample mean, they might erroneously conclude the samples were the same.

 However, refering to the actual observations that make up either sample, it is clear the samples are **not** the same.